Marsilea-viz/marsilea/docs/source/tutorial/intro2.rst

 Introduction: Real World Example
 ==================================

-Now that you get a general idea of how to create x-layout visualization in Marsilea.
+Now that you get a general idea of how to create composable visualization in Marsilea.
 Let's apply it on a real dataset.

 Load Dataset